~~~~ This is Page 3 ~~~~

-They are serious, still being made, and yes, they work!
+They are still being made (one shape is available from Amazon)......and yes, they work!

 AT LEFT.
-The one-buck cardboard hearing aid , isn't made any more, but is included here as an example.
-It's from around 1920, when $1 was about $12 in today's money.
-It slides over an ear (or bin-aurally over both ears, which gets you a 50 cents discount).
+The $1 cardboard hearing aid isn't made any more, but maybe some are still available.
+It's from around 1925 when $1 was about $12 in today's money.
+It slides over an ear (or binaurally over both ears ----which gets you a

-It's name of course describes the reaction you'll get when you slide it onto an ear and your lost hearing comes back.
+The ad's headline describes the reaction you'll get when you slide it onto an ear and BINGO !! ....... your lost hearing returns.

 Charles Bronson's first role was as "Igor", a sinister Deaf servant n the silliest major film ever made:

 House of Wax (1953), with Vincent Price.
 (Wax museum figures were made by dipping beautiful drugged women into tubs of wax).
 Hollywood usually gave this type of role to a scary Asian (e.g., Oddjob in Goldfinger), and occasionally to a weird-looking faux Deaf actor for his frightening (and often fake) sign language.

 Here's Bronson (then Charles Buchinsky) as the evil Deaf Igor.
 He got sharp orders in sign, but didn't sign back.

 After becoming a big name star, he expressed remorse for that role.
 He had a deaf sister, Anita.
 He died in 2003.

 Stan Laurel was the thin half of Laurel and Hardy, the famous old-time comedy team.
 Below right, around 1910, Laurel as an inmate of the "Deaf & Dumb Institute", reacts to a question from a hearing passerby.